smoeding/puppet-openssl/REFERENCE.md

 ### <a name="openssl_dhparam"></a>`openssl_dhparam`

-**This type is still beta!**

 Generate Diffie-Hellman parameters for an TLS enabled application by specifying the number of bits and the generator number to use.

-The type expects to find the "-----BEGIN DH PARAMETERS-----" token in the first line of the file or it will overwrite the file content with new parameters.
+The type expects to find the "-----BEGIN DH PARAMETERS-----" token in the file or it will overwrite the file content with new parameters.

 The type is refreshable and will generate new parameters if the resource is notified from another resource.